 Forsyth Magazines account executive and Forsyth Woman associate editor since 2012.
-Brooke Eagle is originally from Clemmons but now calls Advance home.
-She and her husband, Chris, are proud parents to an adorable golden retriever named Gizmo (who has graced two covers of Forsyth Magazines).
+Brooke Eagle is originally from Clemmons and still calls it home.
 Though Brooke graduated from High Point University with a degree in elementary education, she chose to join the magazines full time after college.
-Brooke wears many hats for the magazines, but one of her favorites is the management of our bi-annual wedding magazine, Forsyth Woman Engaged!
+Brooke wears many hats for the magazines, but one of her favorites is the management of our bi-annual wedding magazine, FW Engaged.
 Her strong work ethic, love for community and leadership skills have been recognized by others as well!
-Brooke is the current President of the Professional Women of Winston-Salem and also serves on the Hospice Foundation Leadership Council.
+Brooke is the past President of the Professional Women of Winston-Salem and also serves on the Hospice Foundation Leadership Council.
 In her spare time, Brooke loves spending time with her family and friends, especially when that time is spent on the water!
 She is also a fitness guru, loves home décor, reading and cooking!

 Graphic designer since 2016.
 Aron Daniels is originally from Charlotte, NC and currently lives in Greenville with his wife Amy and their two adorable boys, Elijah and Malcolm.
 Aron earned his degree in graphic design from Western Carolina University.
 Aron enjoys reading, photography, drawing, computer games, and camping.
 On working for Forsyth Magazines, Aron shares, “I love the variety about my job.
 We have a great team in place and with the diversity of each design project, I stay moving and creative all the time!”